XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 ### Setting Channel Expiration

 The `Expiration` field of a payment channel is the mutable expiration time, in contrast to the immutable expiration time represented by the `CancelAfter` field.
-The `Expiration` field is always omitted when a `PayChannel` node is created.
-There are several ways the `Expiration` field of a `PayChannel` node can be updated.
-Generally, the source address can set the `Expiration` of a channel freely as long as the channel always remains open at least `SettleDelay` seconds after the first attempt to close it.
 The expiration of a channel is always considered relative to the [`close_time` field](#header-format) of the previous ledger.
+The `Expiration` field is omitted when a `PayChannel` node is created.
+There are several ways the `Expiration` field of a `PayChannel` node can be updated, which can be summarized as follows: a channel's source address can set the `Expiration` of the channel freely as long as the channel always remains open at least `SettleDelay` seconds after the first attempt to close it.

+#### Source Address

 The source address can set the `Expiration` directly with the PaymentChannelFund transaction type.
 The new value must not be earlier than whichever of the following values is earliest: